yashbhure009/CyberFinGuard/backend/ingestion/README.md

 Keycloak data is normalized and stored in PostgreSQL.

+### Wazuh

+Wazuh is used to collect endpoint and security telemetry.

+- Runs using WSL and Docker Desktop
+- Monitors registered endpoints through Wazuh agents
+- Collects security alerts
+- Extracts MITRE ATT&CK techniques
+- Normalizes alerts into CyberFinGuard findings
+- Stores alerts and endpoint assets in PostgreSQL

+Wazuh is currently deployed using the Wazuh Docker single-node setup.

 ---

 ## Setup

 Kali Linux is currently used as the security-tool environment for Prowler and Keycloak.

+Wazuh is deployed separately using WSL and Docker Desktop.

 Configure SSH access from the CyberFinGuard backend to Kali.